ypzheng/Build-System-Inference/README.md

 # Build-System-Inference
-Build-System-Inference is a system that allows user to extract information that are needed to compile and run projects with different configurations.
-By feeding the program appropriate directories containing projects or build files, the analyzer will write essential information to output property files.
-This implementation is intended to help with software testing by enabling the compilation and running tests of multiple projects.
+Build-System-Inference is a system that extracts information needed to compile and run Ant projects.
+By feeding the program appropriate directories containing projects or build files, the analyzer will write essential information to output files.
+This implementation is intended to help with software testing by automatically inferring projects' build properties.

 ### There are two ways to run this project: